 1983 - Fisheries: FAO | Commemorative Coin

-In 1983, a circulating commemorative coin of 20 Paise was issued on the theme 'Fisheries' as part of Food and Agriculture Organization (FAO).
-The design of the coin underwent a reimagining, and it was re-released with the same theme in 1987.
+The year 1983 saw the release of a commemorative coin on the theme ‘Fisheries’ under the Food and Agriculture Organization (FAO) series.
+The design was later reimagined and re-issued with the same theme in 1987.

 Comments